Siddhesh202/Git_Demo/README.txt

 8. `git commit` ---> creates a particular version of the object.
 It captures a snapshot of the projects staged changes and creates a version out of it.

+9. `git log` ---> list down all the commits in the repository.

+10 `git restore <file>` ---> It removes all files changes from the staging area to be commited.